-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Georgetown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Georgetown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Georgetown is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Georgetown who work in office and administrative support (11.61%), management occupations (9.71%), and sales jobs (8.58%).

-The overall education level of Georgetown is somewhat higher than in the average US city of 21.84%: 27.12% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Georgetown who are college-educated is somewhat higher than the average US community of 21.84%: 27.12% of adults in Georgetown have at least a bachelor's degree.

 The per capita income in Georgetown in 2010 was $24,907, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $99,628 for a family of four.
 However, Georgetown contains both very wealthy and poor people as well.

 Georgetown is a somewhat ethnically-diverse city.
 The people who call Georgetown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Georgetown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Georgetown include Irish, English, Italian, and Scottish.